OpenModelica/OpenModelica/usersguide-sphinx/source/optimization.rst

 The following facilities for model-based optimization are provided with
 OpenModelica:

+-  :ref:`builtin-dynamic-optimization` using
--  Builtin dynamic optimization with OpenModelica and IpOpt using dynamic optimization, Section 6.1 This is the recommended way of performing dynamic optimization with OpenModelica.
+       dynamic optimization is the recommended way of performing dynamic optimization with OpenModelica.

--  Dynamic optimization with OpenModelica by automatic export of the problem to CasADi, Section 6.2.
+-  :ref:`dynamic-optimization-casadi`.
 Use this if you want to employ the CasADi tool for dynamic optimization.

--  Classical parameter sweep based design optimization, Section 6.3.
-Use this if you have a static optimization problem.
+-  Classical :ref:`parameter-sweep-optimization-using-omoptim`.
+Use
+       this if you have a static optimization problem.

+.. _builtin-dynamic-optimization :

 Builtin Dynamic Optimization with OpenModelica and IpOpt
 --------------------------------------------------------